estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

 If you don't have an S3 integration set up with your historical data, you can use a two-step process to bulk ingest historical data from a Flow collection.
 First, you'll port your historical data into an S3 bucket and backfill it into Rockset using Estuary's [materialize-s3-parquet](../materialize-s3-parquet/) connector.
 Then, you'll implement the Rockset connector, which will pick up the dataflow where the S3-parquet connector left off.

+import Mermaid from '@theme/Mermaid';

+<Mermaid chart={`
+	graph TD
+    A[Create an S3 integration in Rockset] --> B
+    B[Create Flow materialization into S3 bucket] --> C
+    C[Wait for S3 materialization to catch up with historical data] -->|When ready to bulk ingest into Rockset| D D[Disable S3 materialization shards] --> E
+    E[Update same materialization to use the Rockset connector with the integration created in first step] --> F F[Rockset connector automatically continues materializing after the bulk ingestion completes] `}/>

 To set this up, use the following procedure as a guide, substituting `example/flow/collection` for your collection:

 1. Follow the [instructions here](https://rockset.com/docs/amazon-s3/#create-an-s3-integration) to create the integration, but _do not create the Rockset collection yet_.